-Before Rahul Gandhi’s ‘fast’, Congress leaders seen eating ‘Chhole Bhature’!
-BJP claims this, shares pics
+Big embarrassment for Rahul Gandhi!
+Delhi Congress leaders seen feasting before fast; pics go viral

 — Harish Khurana (@HarishKhuranna) April 9, 2018

-When FinancialExpress.Com contacted the outlet near Fatahpuri Masjid, it was confirmed that the leaders did visit the shop in the morning.
+When FinancialExpress.Com contacted the outlet near Fatahpuri Masjid, it confirmed that the leaders did visit the shop in the morning.
 “Aaye the Maken sahab aur kuch log.
 Nashta kiya.
 Kuch Puri sabzi khaya un logo ne shayad.”

 Reacting to the image shared by the BJP, Congress Arvinder Singh Lovely said, “Photograph is of before 8 am, this is symbolic fast from 10.30 am to 4.30pm, it is not an indefinite hunger strike.
 This is what is wrong with these(BJP) ppl, instead of properly running the country, they concentrate on what we eat.”